db = database()core

 emb_metric:str='cosine', # embedding distance metric (cosine,sqeuclidean,inner,divergence)

-rrf:bool=True, # need to rerank results with reciprocal rank fusion
+rrf:bool=True, # rerank results with reciprocal rank fusion

 ):